deepakpatil26/react_todo-app/README.md

 ---

 🚀 Live Demo
-Check out the live version of the app on CodeSandbox.
+Check out the live version of the app on [Netlify](https://wonderful-fenglisu-a266f2.netlify.app/).

 ---